 3. Embrace diversity for complex tasks.

-When creating a team, an important decision has to be made.
+When creating a startup team, an important decision has to be made.
 Take a look at the tasks at hand and see if diversity will work for your team or not.
 More complex tasks require diverse insights.
 Simpler tasks, on the other hand, will only become complicated with diversity.

 Also, similarity-attraction is very common in work teams because people are inclined to work with people similar to them.
 It also lessens communication difficulties and dipping productivity.